YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

    -[NO]INST[_FREEZE_ON_ERROR]

-For more information on creating a list of custom errors that automatically cause an Instance Freeze, refer to `Instance Freeze <./dbrepl.html#instance-freeze>`_.
+For more information on creating a list of custom errors that automatically cause an Instance Freeze, refer to :ref:`instance-freeze`.

-For more information on promptly setting or clearing an Instance Freeze on an instance irrespective of whether any region is enabled for Instance, refer to the `Starting the Source Server <./dbrepl.html#starting-the-source-server>`_ section of the Database Replication chapter.
+For more information on promptly setting or clearing an Instance Freeze on an instance irrespective of whether any region is enabled for Instance, refer to the :ref:`start-source-server` section of the Database Replication chapter.

 ~~~~~~~~
 -JOURNAL